fujitatomoya/ros2_persist_parameter_server/README.md

  - non-persistent parameter cannot be read/stored to/from the file system.
  - non-persistent parameter can be read/modified from parameter client

-## Build
+## Build (Deprecated)

-The build steps are similar to the above build step, except that you need to install ros2 launch package with `respawn` feature support, which is only support in master branch now.
+This procedure only requires if you are using ros:eloquent or ealier. if that is the case, you need to install ros2 launch package with `respawn` feature support, which is only support in master branch now.

 ```
 # cd <launch_workspace>/src